-Capital markets: equity offerings - advice to issuers
+Capital markets: equity offerings in United States

 Davis Polk & Wardwell LLP

 ‘One of the top practice groups in the country’, Davis Polk & Wardwell LLP is widely revered for its deep bench, which comprises ‘knowledgeable, talented and immensely practical lawyers’.
 A popular counsel for both issuers and managers, the firm is most admired for its premier manager-side practice, which ranked among the best for US equity offerings by deal value in 2018.
 In New York, Richard Truesdell is lauded as ‘the top choice for complex issues - the banks trust him more than anyone’; he and New York-based Derek Dostal advised the representatives of the underwriters on Focus Financial Partners’ $615.4m IPO.
 Also in New York, Michael Kaplan, noted as a ‘heavy-hitter’, teamed up with Shane Tintle and Marcel Fausten to advise the underwriters on three equity offerings by Hilton totaling $6.7bn.
 In Menlo Park, Alan Denenberg is singled out as ‘the face of the firm on the West Coast and beloved by the banks’; he, together with Sarah Solum, advised the underwriters on a string of equity offerings by GoDaddy worth a combined $3.8bn.
 Denenberg and Solum also assisted Pivotal Software with its $603.1m IPO.
 Other recommended names in New York include Deanna Kirkpatrick, who is ‘very strong on both debt and equity transactions’, Maurice Blanco, who is ‘absolutely brilliant’, and 'phenomenal' up-and-coming partner Byron Rooney.